My Kebaya shirt – a journey where novelty meets sublime beauty

 Thus, I set out to ascertain for myself if this could indeed be possible.
 All I needed was to select the colours preferred by men, find a good tailor and collaborate with him in designing a veritable masterpiece.

 After a couple of days of tense anticipation, I was thrilled when Mofazzal dropped by my office with the creation.
 His smile assured me that he had outdone himself once more.
 When I tried on the shirt, I was absolutely delighted that he could make 19 goldfishes swim with glee!

 The whole project made me deeply nostalgic.
 For I not only reconnected with my cultural roots, but also found a way to celebrate the re-creation of a Peranakan tradition.
-Perhaps it is time too that new Nyonya dishes are created, new poetry, songs and dances are discovered, and new sarong designs are conceived, breaking away from the customary floral patterns.
+Perhaps it is time too that new Nyonya dishes are created, new poetry, songs and dances are discovered and new sarong designs are conceived, all breaking away from the customary floral patterns.

-Writter and photographed by Adrian Cheah
+Written and photographed by Adrian Cheah

 © All rights reserved